- Protect your belongings by locking your office/room door every time you leave

 - If you can, lock the bike in a well-lit location and somewhere with people walking by

-- Mark your property with your postcode and register it on www.bikeregister.com
+- Mark your property with your postcode and register it for free at www.bikeregister.com

 Be safe in your student home

 Whether you are on or off campus, this may be the first time you have lived away from home, or the first time that you have shared a house or flat.

 - Always lock your room door on campus, or the front and rear doors off campus, even when there is someone at home.
 This is because most burglars are opportunists and may try to steal items that are located close to open doors and windows, such as wallets, phones, keys and laptops